 Read

-The project, which is expected to last for around two weeks, has been planned in collaboration with Hartlepool Borough Council.
+The project, which is expected to last around 4 weeks, has been planned in collaboration with Wakefield Council.
 So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.